Benntobox/Wizard/README.md

 # Each player is dealt a hand, bids on number of wins, then plays out rounds to win tricks
 # Scoring is based on how close to the bid they guessed and the tricks won match
-# Trump cards, wizards and jesters not yet implemented
+# Minor game logic errors and imput checks not valid, but game properly now runs